Celiac Disease In Teens: Causes, Symptoms, And Treatment

 The following cases of celiac disease may require special care for a longer duration (9) (10).

-• Nonresponsive celiac disease: This is a complex autoimmune disease where people continue to display symptoms of celiac disease and intestinal damage despite following a gluten-free diet for six months to a year.
+• Nonresponsive celiac disease: This is a complex autoimmune disease where the person continues to display symptoms of celiac disease and intestinal damage despite following a gluten-free diet for six months to a year.
 People with this condition may show improvement initially, but then experience a relapse of symptoms.

 • Refractory celiac disease (RCD) or refractory sprue: This is a rare and severe form of celiac disease and affects no more than 4% of individuals with celiac disease.
 It is marked by persistent symptoms and intestinal damage (villous atrophy) despite having a gluten-free diet.